-One of the most commonly asked questions we hear in customer service is, “How do I clean my teak mat (or bench)?”
-And the next one is, “How often should I clean it?”
+One of the most commonly asked questions we see on the Internet and hear in customer service is, “How to care for teak shower bench” And the next one is, “How often should I clean it?”

 While teak is naturally resistant to bacteria and mildew, soap residue, minerals or other impurities from your water may start to form some build-up.
 Therefore Teakworks4u strongly recommends performing routine cleanings each time you clean your shower or bathroom or when you notice some build-up.
 Remember that teak has a slip-resistant surface, but a soapy build-up can compromise this, so it is important to clean the surface regularly.
 To keep your piece looking new, we recommend a deep cleaning at least every 3 months or more depending on use.